RidwanAz/Darey.io_Devops_Project/Shell_scripting/Shell.md

 When a script with a shebang line like #!/bin/bash, the operating system looks for the specified interpreter (in this case, Bash) and uses it to execute the script.

 Without a shebang line, the system may not know how to interpret and execute the script, and you may need to explicitly specify the interpreter when running the script.
+### Why Shell Scripting Important

+Shell scripting is very important in technology and industry because it allows you to automate a lot of tasks.
+This includes things like regularly backing up files and setting up complicated system settings.
+Imagine a data center where people in charge need to make copies of important databases every day.
+If we didn't use shell scripting, this task would take a long time and there would be a higher chance of mistakes.
+However, using shell scripts, these backups can be automated, scheduled, and done without humans, which makes sure the data is secure and saves time for IT staff to work on other important tasks.
+Shell scripting is essential for managing and taking care of servers in system administration.
+For example, in a big web hosting setting, the people in charge must make sure that many servers work well together.
+By writing code for regular maintenance tasks such as log rotation, software updates, and user management, they can efficiently and consistently handle these tasks for all the servers.
+This helps to decrease the possibility of mistakes made by humans and improves the reliability of the system.

+Shell scripting has a big effect that goes beyond just data centers and server farms.
+It also applies to creating and improving software, where special codes are used to automatically test, deploy, and combine different software parts together.
+In simpler words, using shell scripting not only makes software development faster but also makes sure that deployments are reliable and consistent.
+This directly impacts the delivery of good quality software to users.

+Shell scripting helps businesses and technology industries by allowing them to automate and manage different tasks.
+This improves productivity and makes operations more efficient, which helps save money in the real world.

+### Target Audience

+i.
+DevOps Engineers: DevOps professionals need to know shell scripting to create and manage automation scripts in CI/CD pipelines, container orchestration, and infrastructure as code (IaC) practices.

+ii.
+System administrators need to learn shell scripting in order to make their jobs easier.
+Shell scripting helps them automate repetitive tasks, control servers, and guarantee that the system is secure and running smoothly.

+iii.
+QA Engineers can use shell scripting to make testing easier and faster, which means they don't have to do as much testing by hand.

+iv.
+IT support and operations teams utilize shell scripting to fix problems, keep an eye on systems, and do regular maintenance to make sure the systems work at their best.

+### Prerequisite

+Learners need to have;
+i.
+Prior knowledge of the command line interface ii.
+Understanding of linux commands especially to grant file permissions.
+Learn more about [linux](http://linuxcommand.org/lc3_lts0020.php)

 ### Syntax For a Shell script
 Every line of a bash file starts with a shebang